boozallen/jenkins-templating-engine/docs/concepts/pipeline-configuration/configuration-dsl.md

 # Pipeline Configuration Syntax

-This page will cover the mechanics of JTE's Pipeline Configuration DSL[^1].
+This page will cover the mechanics of JTE's Pipeline Configuration DSL.

 ## Motivation